ariyachlt/Intro_IM/finalProject/journal.md

 </p>

 **Thursday April 22, 2021** \
 I realised that adding acceleration only doesn't really work because then whoever is the first the press the button will obviously get to the finish line first.
-- acceleration makes it too easy because then it just depends on who pressed the button first.
+Acceleration makes it too easy because then it just depends on who pressed the button first.
 I tried to think of ways to make it better.
 One idea that came to mind was to have a maximum speed that if the car reaches it, it will "crashed" or freeze, or maybe move back down a little bit.
 I figured it could be a nice way  to add another level of challenge and definitely makes it feel more like a game.

 **Saturday April 24, 2021** \
 I implemented the idea I had from yesterday.